← All Articles

 Step 3: Provide Three Options with Clear Trade-offs

-Premium option ($35,000-$50,000): Industry luminary like Geoffrey Hinton or Fei-Fei Li
+Premium option ($35,000-$50,000): Industry luminary with name recognition

-Professional option ($15,000-$25,000): Experienced practitioner from major tech company
+Professional option ($15,000-$25,000): Experienced practitioner from a major tech company or successful AI startup

-Step 4: Address Risk Mitigation Present your vetting process: reference checks with three previous clients, video review of recent presentations, and detailed contract terms including performance standards.
+Step 4: Address Risk Mitigation Present your vetting process: reference checks with previous clients, video review of recent presentations, and detailed contract terms including performance standards.
 Explain backup speaker arrangements and force majeure clauses.
 Share examples of successful events with similar speakers.

 Measuring and Reporting ROI Post-Event